Expansions of Eve Online: Revelations I

-Revelations were scheduled to be released in three parts under the codename "Kali".
+Revelations was scheduled to be released in three parts under the codename "Kali".
 Major features of this expansion included an exploration system for scanning down various sites - combat, mining areas normally not visible, a proper contract system for trading or auctioning items, the replacement of the previous "Tech 2 research lottery" with the invention mechanic, ship customization with rigs, temporary combat boosters, and eight new regions of space to conquer.

 Eve Voice was integrated as part of Revelations content patch 1.4, initially planned for release with Revelations II.
 Eve Voice is a voice over IP tool integrated into the Eve Online client, with software licensed by CCP from Vivox.